codeoverflow-org/chatoverflow-wiki/services/RCON.md

 The IPv4 address or domain of your game server.

 ### `password` _(required)_
-The password for accessing your servers RCON socket
+The password for accessing your servers RCON socket.
+It is defined somewhere in your servers configuration (different for each game, google will help you).

 ### `port` _(optional)_
 The port on which the RCON socket runs.
+It is defined somewhere in your servers configuration (different for each game, google will help you).

 ## Plugin development with RCON Output
 Have a look at this simple plugin that says hello to all players on a minecraft server using rcon: